simeononsecurity/simeononsecurity.ch/content/articles/best-practices-to-prevent-spillage/index.en.md

 ______

-In conclusion, preventing information or classified spillage requires a combination of technological measures, employee training, and adherence to government regulations.
+Wrapping up, preventing information or classified spillage requires a combination of technological measures, employee training, and adherence to government regulations.
 By implementing best practices, organizations can significantly reduce the risk of unauthorized disclosure or release of sensitive information, protecting national security, privacy, and organizational reputation.

 ## References